Feelings of sadness and hopelessness are really common after someone dies. These feelings are often referred to in every-day life as ‘depression’.

 What’s the difference between grief and depression?

-The first thing I’d like to stress is that all these terms are just labels.
-There is no easy way of fitting the complicated mass of human feelings into neat categories, although many people have attempted to try over the years.
-Grief can be an overwhelming experience and it affects every part of our functioning, including our mental and physical health.
+It’s important to remember these terms are just labels.
+There is no easy way of fitting complicated human feelings into neat categories.
+Grief can be an overwhelming experience and it affects every part of our lives, including our mental and physical health.

-Another term sometimes associated with bereavement is complicated grief.
-There is no officially accepted definition of complicated grief in the UK, and people are not usually given this as a diagnosis.
-It generally refers to situations where many months after a bereavement a bereaved person is struggling to cope with the emotional impact of grief and deal with everyday life.
+Another term you might sometimes hear is complicated grief.
+It generally refers to situations is struggling to cope with the emotional impact of grief and deal with everyday life many months after a bereavement.
 It is often associated with situations where the death was very tragic, traumatic or unexpected.
+Read more about complicated grief.

 Asking for help

-If you don’t have anyone you feel able to speak to, or you need help from someone not part of the situation, you can also reach out to Cruse, or to other organisations.
+If you don’t have anyone you feel able to speak to, or you need help from someone not part of the situation, you can talk to to us.
 You can also speak to your GP if you are concerned about depression or other ongoing mental health issues.
+Find out how to get grief support.